openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

   attribute does not grant any actual authorization on the project, and is merely provided for the user's convenience.
 Therefore, the referenced project does not need to exist within the user's domain.

+  *New in version 3.1* If the user does not have authorization to their default project, the default project will be ignored at token creation.

 - `description` (string)